 ARE YOU THINKING ABOUT BUYING A BUSINESS BUT DON’T KNOW WHERE TO START?

 Begin your journey to business ownership with Raincatcher.
 Review our in-depth resources and gain powerful insight from our team of experts that will help you buy a business.

 ARTICLES ON HOW TO BUY A BUSINESS

 Your business may be your most valuable asset, and building a successful company can take years of time and effort.
 If you’re considering selling your business down the road, this comprehensive guide to company valuations can help you make an informed decision - and...

 THE BUYER LENS – WHAT GETS BUYERS EXCITED ABOUT YOUR BUSINESS

 When we talk to business owners who are ready to sell their business we spend a lot of time reframing their view.
 There’s a big difference between being an entrepreneur who’s built a business and the same business owner who’s decided to sell their company.
 We talk...

 How do you value a business?

 We take many elements into account when determining the price of a business.
-We review historical financials, cash flow, asset and equipment values, condition of the premises and lease terms, location of the business, competitors and the economy before deciding on the sell price.
+We review historical financials, cash flow, asset and equipment values, condition of the premises and lease terms, location of the business, competitors, and the economy before deciding on the selling price.
 We also consider recent transactions of similar companies – both ones we have represented and transactions outside of our brokerage through paid data sources.